RDF-Molecules/sim_service/README.md

 }
 ```
-2. initialize service: ⋅A service to initialize the RDF graph is provided as well.
+2. **Initialize service:** A service to initialize the RDF graph is provided as well.

     http://localhost:9000/similarity/initialize?model_1=/some_path/rdf_graph_with_molecules.nt